ajb413/compound-interest-alerts/README.md

 - [Twilio](https://www.twilio.com/) Account
 - [SendGrid](https://sendgrid.com/) Account

+## Caveat
+The system does not know how often it sends alerts because AWS Lambda does not have a simple way to store the "last send time" data.
+To implement a check for the most recent alert send time, you'd need to implement another storage system on AWS, like S3 or RDS.
+Without doing that, alerts might be sent every 15 minutes, unless the user turns off the Lambda function after the first alert.
+Implementing the alert frequency check with a seperate data persistence pattern is out of the scope of the tutorial.

 ## Installation
 - Make an AWS, Twilio, and SendGrid account if you haven't already.
 - Create a Lambda Function in the AWS console, in any region, with Node.js (12 or later) as the runtime.